CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 To assess the agreement with the NVSS we made mosaics of the full field of view (40 beams) of all observations using the measured shapes of the 40 beams.
 The reason for using mosaics rather than individual beams was to have a large enough number of sources for the comparison as in an individual beam there usually are only of order a dozen that are bright enough.
 The mosaicing routine takes into account shapes of the beams made with the phased array feeds as determined from drift scans across Cygnus A (see the section on Primary beam response: Drift scan method) and corrects for the presence of correlated noise in adjacent beams.
 The mosaics were made with a resolution of 28" x 28".
 We ran PyBDSF on the mosaics to produce a source catalog and compared sources in this catalogue with the sources in the NVSS source catalog extracted from VizieR.
 For the comparison we restricted ourselves to sources that agree in position to within 4", are less than 28.5" in size and stronger than 3 mJy in the Apertif mosaic.

-Table 2 captures the comparison of the individual mosaics with the NVSS.
+:numref:`flux_ratio_2` captures the comparison of the individual mosaics with the NVSS.
 For each ObsID the median flux ratio NVSS / Apertif is given.
 On average the Apertif flux scale is 3% above the NVSS flux scale for these mosaics with an rms of 4%.
-If the two most discrepant ObsIDs are omitted (191207035 and 191227014) the rms reduces to 2%.
-Figure 2 illustrates the agreement between the Apertif and NVSS flux scale for ObsID 200102012.
+If the two most discrepant ObsIDs are omitted (191207035 and 191227014) the rms reduces to 2%. :numref:`flux_cmp_2` illustrates the agreement between the Apertif and NVSS flux scale for ObsID 200102012.
 Since the observing frequency of the mosaic is 1360 MHz as opposed to the 1400 MHz of NVSS ~2% of the flux difference can be accounted for by spectral index effects (assuming an average spectral index of -0.7) which were not taken into account.

 .. csv-table::
   :align: center
   :header: "ObsID", "Median Flux Ratio"
   :widths: 20, 20
+  :name: flux_ratio_2

   190919049, 0.943
   191207035, 0.894